stefanbylund/zxnext_layer2/README.md

 Hardware vertical scrolling doesn't work properly in ZEsarUX.

-Hardware scrolling and hardware sprite movement is a bit jerky in ZEsarUX 6.0 compared to CSpect 1.7.
+Hardware scrolling is a bit jerky in ZEsarUX 6.1 compared to CSpect 1.9.

 Paging the main layer 2 screen to the top 16K RAM doesn't work in ZEsarUX.